 The policy is based on the professional reinstatement cost of the new works element and must be enough to cover the total rebuild upon completion.
 Where the project involves an existing structure that’s being converted, the rebuild cost for the retained element will also need to be included in the site insurance policy.

-Without site insurance in place, a Self-builder is unlikely to financially recover sufficiently to be in a position to rebuild a project destroyed by a serious loss, such as a fire.
+Without site insurance in place, a self-builder is unlikely to recover sufficiently financially to be in a position to rebuild a project destroyed by a serious loss, such as a fire.

 STRUCTURAL WARRANTY